What is School Community Council?

-How was LAND Trust Money spent last year?
+How will LAND Trust Money be spent this year?

-Central received $47428 in LAND Trust money.
-This money was used by Central Elementary to support the school in meetings it’s goal to have kids reading on grade level and in providing students a music curriculum.
+Central received $69696 in LAND Trust money.
+This money is used by Central Elementary to support the school in meetings it’s goal to have kids reading on grade level and in providing students a music curriculum.

-Money was spent on purchasing books for the library, Battle of the Books program, and the You, Me, and a Book program.
+Money is spent on purchasing books for the library, Battle of the Books program, and the You, Me, and a Book program.
 An aide was hired to run the You, Me, and a Book program which allows students K-2 to bring home a book every night that is on their level.
-In addition, teachers and grade levels received money to buy books, reading subscriptions, grade level materials, and technology.

 Students at Central Elementary have been able to receive music instruction once a week for a half hour per class.
 Funds from LAND Trust went to providing a teacher to teach music and instruments and supplies.
 Research shows that there is a high correlation with music instruction and enhanced reading skills.

 All meetings start at 3:40 and are in the faculty room at Central Elementary.